elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

 A rule consists of three parts: a title, a query, and an action.

 The title should be a short text explaining what this rule does.
-We don't use the title for anything, so please write something that helps you identify rules and to keep them apart.
+We don't use the title for anything, so please write something that helps you identify rules and keep them apart.

 The query should contain either a full-text search string or a Lucene query.
 When new messages are logged, the message is matched up against all queries registered on that log.
 If and only if a message matches a query, the action registered on the rule is performed.